RocketDerp/April14_2025/Grim_Blunt/Pop/Popular_Military_Hardware_Fixation.md

 **Media Ecology Crisis** /\

 If it weren't for fiction films like James Bond, people in USA proabably couldn't even NAME the KGB.
 Many today in 2025 cannot name "FSB" or "Surkov".
 There is no concept of brainwar / mindwar / "winning hearts and minds of the enemy" and the names of famous agencies.
 But people can describe gun ammunition in USA technicals.

+&nbsp;

+# Invidiaul Person paradox

+People in USA who think a SINGLE PERSON is their savior, Donald Trump the one and only individual person who can save the USA... can't even NAME "Surkov" as a *person* that defeated the USA.
+Despite Surkov directly mocking and addressing We The People.
+Februiary 2019: https://www.newsweek.com/russia-president-vladimir-putin-election-americans-1327793

+Despite the worship of the person Donald Trump for his creative non-politician approach, people in USA can't even name their enemy who uses creative non-politician approaches!